Hiring process: Civil Service jobs

 - The applicant is scheduled to come into Human Resources and sit for a computerized exam.
 These exams consist of multiple-choice and true/false knowledge questions.
 To accommodate applicants for positions that do not require a knowledge of the keyboard, these exams have been designed to require only that the applicant use the mouse to point and click on the answer.
 Certain titles also contain a credentials assessment component that is scored after the applicant completes the electronic exam.
 Maximum time limits for completing such exams range from 1 hour to 3 hours.

-- The applicant does not return to Human Resources for a written exam, but rather is assigned an exam score based upon an assessment of their credentials.
+The applicant does not return to Human Resources for a written exam, but, rather, is assigned an exam score based upon an assessment of their credentials.
 For this reason it is critical that all education, employment, and licensure information be provided by the applicant at the time of application.
 For certain types of positions, an Addendum form is also required, in an effort to provide the level of detailed information needed for accurately assessing credentials.

-Interviewing for a Civil Service Job at SIU-SOM
+Interviewing for a Civil Service job

-Once all new applicants for a vacancy have been tested and scores added to the employment register, the candidates from the top the scores who are interested and eligible for referral are identified (more in the case of tied scores) and their application materials are sent to the hiring department.
+Once all new applicants for a vacancy have been tested and scores added to the employment register, the candidates from the top of the scores who are interested and eligible for referral are identified (more in the case of tied scores) and their application materials are sent to the hiring department.
 Applicants generally will be contacted by Human Resources prior to referral to determine their interest in interviewing for a specific vacancy if their score is reached.
 Applicants will then be contacted by the hiring department to schedule an interview if they are referred.
 Applicants do not have to accept an interview to stay active on the employment list; however, they do have to respond to any phone message or written notice sent to inquire about their interest.

-If you have been contacted to schedule an interview and have not already reviewed the Position Description for the vacancy, you may view it through your online applicant account until the position is filled..
+If you have been contacted to schedule an interview and have not already reviewed the Position Description for the vacancy, you may view it through your online applicant account until the position is filled.

 Note: Only the Office of Human Resources is authorized to make an official offer of employment for Civil Service positions.

 All new employees are also provided at NEO with a list of additional mandatory training sessions that must be completed at other specified times.
-Attendance at mandatory training sessions is tracked and recorded.